jackpocket/worldpay-cnp/README.md

 )
 ```

-At a minimum, just the `host` and `port` are required to use a proxy.
+At a minimum, just the `host` and `port` fields are required to use a proxy.

 ### Making Requests